getck/InspectorNetworkReachability/presentation-notes.md

 Assumption 5.\> The bastion hosts can access all environments

 The IT team found the developer’s new environment not because of controls, but because the bill came back above budget.
 Now the security and operations team want to validate the right security is applied to the new environment as well as the existing one.
 They will use the Network Reachability report in Amazon Inspector to provide them validation of their network assumptions.
 This is a recent addition to Inspector, going public in November of 2018.

 Let’s look at their architecture on Slide 2.

-Company XYZ has isolated workloads by VPC and have used VPC peering to meet some connectivity assumptions.
+Company XYZ has isolated workloads by VPC and has used VPC peering to meet some connectivity assumptions.
 You can see they tried to build public and private subnets, but we have to dig deeper to see what’s actually going on there.
 Their production web app on the left has a load balancer in front of it, which is great.
 But you can see the PoC environment is not as mature.

 Before we dive too deep though, let’s go back and see what the built environment looks like.